shopware/docs/guides/plugins/plugins/storefront/add-scss-variables-via-subscriber.md

 {% endcode %}

 As you can see in the example, we add an input field of the type colorpicker for our plugin.
-In the administration, the component 'sw-colorpicker' will later be displayed for the selection of the value.
+In the Administration, the component 'sw-colorpicker' will later be displayed for the selection of the value.
 You also can set a `defaultValue` which will be pre-selected like the following:

 {% code title="<plugin root>/src/Resources/config/config.xml" %}